- 1 Top 5 Best Air Purifiers for Asthma Compared

 Wading through the sea of air purifiers on the market today can be overwhelming if you aren’t sure what you’re looking for – but we’re here to make that process just a little easier.
 Our appliance contributor, Chase Williams, has nearly a decade of experience as an instrumentation and controls engineer working with heavy equipment and monitoring devices within some of the largest manufacturing facilities in the world.
 He has meticulously reviewed air purifiers from a wide variety of manufacturers and the list that follows includes only the absolute best three performing air cleaners for consumers that suffer from allergies, or asthma.

 Inspections of air purifiers initially began with a general review of the physical filters employed in each machine.
-Filtration methods vary from manufacturer to manufacturer, but generally a purification process will push air through the following stages: pre-filtration, carbon media, HEPA filter
+Filtration methods vary from manufacturer to manufacturer, but generally, most air cleaners rely on a three-stage filtration method.
+The purification process will push air through the following stages: pre-filtration, carbon media, HEPA filter

 Pre-filtration, or pre-filters, are intended to remove large airborne material from airflow before treatment.
 This is wholly meant to protect the machine from flow blockage caused by things like pet hair, dust bunnies, and really anything larger than a human hair.
 A great (and some would argue conventional) air purifier usually includes an external pre-filter that’s removable and washable.
 These don’t need to be replaced, and only require minimal maintenance when buildup occurs.